xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

 So durable.
 They're perfect for those days when I open a 2lb+ package of prepared carnitas or pulled pork from Costco~.

+Products I'm Debating Buying:
+* Airpods Pro?
+I don't often listen to music or digital sound outside of podcasts I stream while driving, but I am itching to just throw a couple hundred dollars at this white box and see what happens.

 Manga:
-* Whoo, I finished [Diamond is Unbreakable](https://en.wikipedia.org/wiki/Diamond_Is_Unbreakable).
-Now I'm only 6 more parts of JoJo's Bizarre Adventure behind!!
-  * What's most impressive about this series is how many side stories and characters can be introduced without disrupting the main flow of the plot.
-  Everybody contributes in their own little way to the madness of what befalls this formerly sleepy little tourist town of Morioh.
-  * This part is so much more lighthearted than Steel Ball Run.
-Since the main characters are a bunch of high school kids,
+* I've decided to put finishing [Diamond is Unbreakable](https://en.wikipedia.org/wiki/Diamond_Is_Unbreakable) on hold.
+I'm in a rut of boredom wrt the manga.
+It's been a fun, much more lighthearted ride than Steel Ball Run.
+I don't regret the time I've already put into it, but, just like Person of Interest, I don't see much value in personally uncovering the details of what befalls the characters.